vblagoje/openapi-service-client/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/openapi-service-client.svg)](https://pypi.org/project/openapi-service-client)

-OpenAPI Service Client is a Python library that enables seamless integration between Large Language Models (LLMs) and services defined by OpenAPI specifications.
-It provides a simple and intuitive way to invoke REST services using the OpenAI function-calling JSON format, making it easy to integrate with LLM-generated function calls.
+OpenAPI Service Client is a Python library that enables effortless integration between Large Language Models (LLMs) and services defined by OpenAPI specifications.
+It provides a simple and intuitive way to invoke REST services using the function-calling JSON format, making it easy to integrate with LLM-generated function calls.

+## Motivation

+The OpenAPI Service Client library aims to simplify the process of invoking OpenAPI-defined services using function calling payloads from various LLM providers.
+By abstracting away the complexities of making HTTP requests, handling authentication, preparing invocation payloads and processing responses, it allows users to easily invoke underlying services regardless of the LLM provider.

+The library supports multiple LLM providers, including OpenAI, Anthropic, and Cohere, making it a versatile tool for integrating LLMs with OpenAPI services.
+It also provides a flexible and extensible architecture that allows users to add support for additional LLM providers and function-calling payload formats.

 ## Features

-- Easy integration with LLM-generated function calls using OpenAI's function-calling JSON format
+- Easy integration with LLM-generated function calls using various function-calling JSON formats
+- Support for various LLM providers, including OpenAI, Anthropic, and Cohere
-- Automatic handling of REST invocations and data retrieval based on OpenAPI specifications
+- Automatic handling of REST invocations based on OpenAPI specifications
-- Support for various authentication strategies, including API key and HTTP authentication
+- Support for various authentication strategies, including API key, HTTP authentication, and OAuth2
 - Flexible configuration options for adapting the client behavior
-- Support for multiple function calling payload formats, with an option to add custom formats
+- Extensible architecture for adding support for additional LLM providers and function-calling payload formats

 ## Installation